Stone Cold Steve Austin: Legacy

-In August 2001, Austin began using his catchphrase "What?" to interrupt wrestlers who were trying to speak and to allow fan participation chants.
-Audiences at WWE shows have since widely used this chant during performer promos, and Austin has expressed his surprise at the staying power of the chant, stating in a 2011 interview: "it's been interesting!"
+In August 2001, Austin began frequently shouting "What?" to interrupt wrestlers who were trying to speak and to initiate fan participation chants.
+Audiences at WWE shows have since widely chanted the question during performer promos, and Austin has expressed his surprise at the staying power of the chant, stating in a 2011 interview: "it's been interesting!"
 Austin's entrance theme was composed by Jim Johnston, who said that in composing the song, he looked upon Austin's persona as an "ass-kicker guy who did not enter a room with subtlety.
-He needed something that reflected that".
+He needed something that reflected that."
 Looking to capture the unpredictable nature of the character, Johnston thought of using the sounds of a car crash and smashing glass, and recalled that he instantly felt the theme fit the character and that "it felt like it had already been his theme for years".
 Austin says the song was inspired by Rage Against the Machine's song "Bulls on Parade".
 The theme song was revamped in 2000, with the rock band Disturbed recording the new version, used for the first time at the Unforgiven PPV event in September.
+Austin reverted to the 1998 version of his theme song in December 2001, which he still uses to date.
 Austin's entrance theme is regarded as one of the greatest of all time, and one which defined the Attitude Era.